nhanhoangtrong/kestab-web/README.md

-# Kestah Website Builder
+# KESTAB Template Builder

-A simple static website generator using Gulp for running tasks and Browser Sync for browser reloading on development state.
+A simple static website generator best suit for developing templates using Gulp for running tasks and Browser Sync for browser reloading on development state.

 ## About

-Kestah give you
+KESTAB give you

 * a basic skeleton for developing a static HTML5, CSS3 and Javascript only website
+* `handlebars` templating with data generate, helpers and layouts
 * some basic tasks using Gulp:
   _ `stylus` for styling CSS via [Stylus]
   _ `sass` for styling CSS via [Sass]